Frequently Asked Questions

 Every pharmacy will be reviewed cyclically on a multi-year time frame.
 The College will be looking at a number of factors when scheduling reviews.

-The College will confirm a date for the Practice Review with feedback from the pharmacy manager.
-It is the pharmacy manager’s responsibility to ensure that their staff are available during the scheduled Practice Review.
+The College will confirm a date for the Pharmacy Review with feedback from the pharmacy manager.
+Registrants will be individually contacted by the College to confirm the dates for their Pharmacy Professionals Review if needed.

 What if there are scheduling conflicts for staff who are sick or on holidays?

-The College understands that at certain times of the month or year it may be inconvenient to have compliance officers in pharmacies for an extended period of time.
-The College will do its best to work with the pharmacy manager to determine the least disruptive times, but it is the pharmacy manager’s responsibility to ensure that most, if not all, staff are present during the Practice Review.
+The College understands that at certain times of the month or year it may be inconvenient to have a compliance officer in the pharmacy.
+The College will do its best to work with the pharmacy manager to determine the least disruptive times.

 What is the College looking for during the Pharmacy Review?

-Compliance officers will be reviewing pharmacies for adherence to practice standards and guidelines such as the Health Professions Act, College Bylaws, the Model Standards of Practice, the Pharmacy Operations and Drug Scheduling Act, Professional Practice Policies, and the Framework of Professional Practice and guidelines
+Compliance officers will be reviewing pharmacies for adherence to practice standards and guidelines such as the Health Professions Act, College Bylaws, Standards of Practice, the Pharmacy Operations and Drug Scheduling Act, Professional Practice Policies, and other legislation.

 What is the College looking for during the Pharmacy Professionals Review?